keboola/connection-docs/storage/tables/data-types/index.md

 * TOC
 {:toc}

-Some components (especially extractors) store metadata about the table columns.
-For example, when a [DB extractor](/components/extractors/database/sqldb/) loads a table from the source database, it also records the physical column types from that table.
+Some components, especially extractors (data sources), store metadata about the table columns.
+For example, when a [DB extractor](/components/extractors/database/sqldb/) loads a table from a source database, it also records the physical column types from that table.
 These are stored with each table column and can be used later on when working with the table.
-For example, the transformation [`COPY` mapping](/transformations/snowflake/#load-type) allows you to set data types for the tables inside the transformations.
-Also, some writers, e.g., the [Snowflake writer](/components/writers/database/snowflake/) use the table metadata to [pre-fill the table columns](/components/writers/database/snowflake/#table-configuration) configuration for you.
+For instance, the transformation [`COPY` mapping](/transformations/snowflake/#load-type) allows you to set data types for the tables inside the transformations.
+Also, some writers (data destinations), e.g., the [Snowflake writer](/components/writers/database/snowflake/) use the table metadata to [pre-fill the table columns](/components/writers/database/snowflake/#table-configuration) configuration for you.

-Even if a data type is available for a column, storage always creates internally all columns for table as text not null and null-able values are converted to empty strings (except for Exasol where everything is null).
+Even if a data type is available for a column, storage always creates internally all columns for the table as text not null, and nullable values are converted to empty strings (except for Exasol where everything is null).
 Keep this in mind especially in [Transformations](/transformations/mappings/#output-mapping), where the output is always cast to text.
-This behavior can be changed in certain cases with feature [native datatypes](#native-datatypes).
+This behavior can be changed in certain cases with the [native data types](#native-data-types) feature.
 The non-text column type is used only during a component (transformation or writer) execution.
 The basic idea behind this is that a text type has the best interoperability, so this averts many issues (e.g., some date values stored in a MySQL database might not be accepted by a Snowflake database and vice-versa).